Marine Vessel Drag Reduction with Smart Coatings

 - Life cycle assessment of Smart Marine Coatings (Engineering) – POSITION FILLED

-- Study of the fundamental elements of biofouling growth on engineered surfaces (Biology or Chemistry) – 1 POSITION AVAILABLE
+- Study of the fundamental elements of biofouling growth on engineered surfaces (Biology or Chemistry) – Applications closed

-- Development and characterization of durable foul release smart marine coatings (Materials Science) – 2 POSITIONS AVAILABLE
+- Development and characterization of durable foul release smart marine coatings (Materials Science) – Applications closed

 - Marine Vessel Drag Reduction with Smart Coatings